 37. To provide a comprehensive overview, the following section on quality assessment of epidemiological and toxicological evidence includes discussions on the practice of applying check lists to evidence synthesis.
-The SETE subgroup does not recommend the use of a checklist approach for quality ranking of studies.
+The SETE subgroup does not recommend the use of any particular prescriptive, generic checklist or numerical scoring approach for quality ranking of studies, as such an approach is likely to be limiting and inflexible.
 Instead, the document(s) developed by SETE aim to provide guidance for experts and Committees to assess all information and apply good judgment transparently in a weight of evidence approach.